spectrocloud/librarium/content/docs/06-integrations/00-kubevious.md

 This integration deploys the following components:

+* Backend.
-* Deployment.
+* Collector.
-* MySql DB.
+* Parser.
 * UI.
+* MySQL DB.
-* Parser.
+* Redis.

 # Ingress

 Follow below steps to configure Ingress on Kubevious

-1. Change kubevious.ui.svcType from "LoadBalancer" to "ClusterIP" (line #60)
+1. Change *ui.service.type* from "LoadBalancer" to "ClusterIP" (line #60)
 2. Ingress (line #118)
    * Enable Ingress; Change enabled from false to "true"
    * Set Ingress rules like annotations, path, hosts, etc.

 With these config changes, you can access Kubevious service on the Ingress Controller LoadBalancer hostname / IP

+See the Helm chart documentation for reference: https://github.com/kubevious/helm#configuration

 ## References